 Remember that Google employs many algorithms to ensure a quality experience for its users.
 So just because you see a dip in traffic or lower rankings, that’s not proof you’ve been affected by the Sandbox.
 But if your domain is new and you’ve done everything else right, your low rankings likely result from the Sandbox filter.

-How Long Does It Take to Get out of Sandbox?
+How Long Does It Take to Get out of the Sandbox?

 Unfortunately, there’s no hard and fast answer to that question.
 Getting out could take a few days, weeks, or even months.